The 10 Biggest Mistakes People Make To Their Brains

 Your brain controls your entire life and everything you think, say and do.
 It’s the most important organ in your body… but how much do you really think about it?
 And if you do think about it, do you really know how to take care of it?

-Here are the top 10 biggest mistakes people make for their brains:
+Here are the top 10 biggest mistakes people make to their brains:

 1. Not protecting it